Social media: the new frontline in the fight against hate speech

 Online hate has many effects, causing untold suffering to individuals; worsening inter-community relations and increasing marginalisation.
 Faith Matters and other organisations point to its effect on ‘cumulative extremism’.
 More worryingly, social media can also incite real physical violence against minorities.

 Hate speech on social media aggravated tensions during Kenya’s post-election turmoil in 2007, and provoked inter-ethnic riots between Macedonians and Albanians in Skopje in 2011.
-Online speech activity also as fueled the violence in Burma’s Rakhine state across 2012 and 2013.
+Online speech activity also as fuelled the violence in Burma’s Rakhine state across 2012 and 2013.

 In Sri Lanka, vitriolic Islamophobic campaigns on social networks accompanied the recent attacks against the country’s Muslim population.
 Social media activity was also implicated in the communal violence between Hindus and Muslims in India earlier this year.